nopnop2002/esp-idf-ftp-camera/README.md

 	ESP32 acts as an MQTT subscriber and listens to requests from MQTT publishes.
 	You can use this command as shutter.
 	`mosquitto_pub -h broker.emqx.io -p 1883 -t "/take/picture" -m "take picture"`
+	![config-shutter-mqtt-1](https://github.com/nopnop2002/esp-idf-ftp-camera/assets/6020549/63850db1-f7ba-4fb1-9b88-2a0da4125a9d)
 	The firmware can be restarted when disconnected from the MQTT server.
-	![config-shutter-mqtt-1](https://github.com/nopnop2002/esp-idf-ftp-camera/assets/6020549/63850db1-f7ba-4fb1-9b88-2a0da4125a9d)
 	![config-shutter-mqtt-2](https://github.com/nopnop2002/esp-idf-ftp-camera/assets/6020549/5f5395b4-ea32-47d1-be48-abf909d5ae5a)
+	Specifies the username and password if the server requires a password when connecting.
 	![config-shutter-mqtt-3](https://github.com/nopnop2002/esp-idf-ftp-camera/assets/6020549/b6375ff1-d043-4891-928b-ece60bdfebe1)

 - Shutter is Remote file polling